 - If you have questions, call your primary care doctor, contact your local health department, or visit the CDC’s website at gov/covid.

 - Speak with your primary care doctor within two weeks to discuss a plan to follow up and about staying up to date on your COVID-19 vaccination.

 How to avoid spreading the virus to others:

 - Stay at home, except if seeking medical care.

 - Cover your coughs (with a tissue or in your elbow) and avoid touching your face unnecessarily.

 - Wash your hands often (using soap and water for 20 seconds) to decrease your risk of infecting others.

-- Try to avoid close contact with others in your home, including pets.
-If possible, use a different bathroom, and sleep in a separate room.
-If you must be near others, be sure everyone wears a face mask and wash your hands before interacting with them.
+- Try to avoid close contact with others in your home.
+If possible, use a different bathroom and sleep in a separate room.
+If you must be near others, be sure everyone wears a face mask.

 - If your test did not come back today, you can check the online patient portal or call back within 24 hours for your results.